 When you're showing up every day to be there for your partner, you might find yourself starting to let go of your own social or emotional support systems as a result.

 While you absolutely can be there for your partner in a healthy way, if you don't also tend to your own mental health it could lead to codependent behavior.
+Don’t let other mental health conditions arise while you are practicing your own stress management process.
 For example, canceling plans to soothe your partner during a sudden panic attack is one thing.
 It's another to forgo your daily workout class because you're worried your partner might possibly need you after work.

 Keeping your personal life balanced with your own sources of support will prevent you from getting overwhelmed by your partner's stressors.
 That might mean weekly sessions with a therapist, waking up early to fit in 30-minutes of daily meditation, or seeing your friends every Thursday for book club.